thecrazyphysicist369/strategic-Covid19-testing/README.md

 ### Testing Strategies

-Few lines about how the testing strategy differs
+Few lines about how the testing strategy differs.

 #### Random Testing
 ```